East End, Adelaide

+Description

 The retail centre of the East End is Rundle Street.
 Although the area is not officially demarcated, its approximate boundaries are North Terrace, East Terrace, Pulteney Street and Flinders Street.
 It is also sometimes stated as including parts of Kent Town and parklands locations such as the Adelaide Botanic Gardens, Rymill Park and the National Wine Centre of Australia.
 Other major streets are Frome Street, Grenfell Street and Pirie Street.

 The area is bounded by parklands on the north and east sides, with the west side being mostly bounded by Hindmarsh Square.

-Apartment Development
+Market redevelopment

-The eastern end of Rundle Street was the site of Adelaide's original fruit and vegetable wholesale markets.
-These closed in the 1980s and, after a long and controversial decision making process involving some government money, the Garden East (or East End Astoria) apartment development was built.
+The eastern end of Rundle Street, with a frontage along East Terrace, was the site of Adelaide's original fruit and vegetable wholesale markets, known as the Adelaide Fruit and Produce Exchange.

+The markets closed in the 1980s and, after a long and controversial decision-making process involving some government funding, the Garden East (or East End Astoria) apartment development was built.
 This was the start of a growing number of prestige apartment buildings in the area.
+"Building D" was designed by Woods Bagot around 1999.